 It is one of the emerging forms of business process consulting technologies based on software robots and artificial intelligence.
-RPA has high sustainability due to the fact that it is all about automating the process, reduce human intervention, and get the work done in a short span of time.
-RPA is advisable as these software-bots do not sleep, hardly produce any error, and they cost very less as compared to humans.
+RPA has high sustainability due to the fact that it is all about automating the process, reducing human intervention, and getting the work done in a short span of time.
+RPA is advisable as these software bots do not sleep, hardly produce any error, and they cost very less as compared to humans.

 Why do we need RPA